How to Get a Permit to Backpack in Glacier National Park

 For backpacking permit reservations during the peak season of early summer into early autumn, Glacier National Park conducts two early-access lotteries at recreation.gov/permits/4675321, on March 1 for large groups of nine to 12 people and on March 15 for standard groups of one to eight people.
 The lotteries offer the best chance of reserving a backcountry permit for backpacking in most of the park, especially the most popular trails or an itinerary of more than one or two nights.
 You can enter a lottery anytime during its 24-hour period and all applicants have an equal chance of being selected.

-Standard group lottery winners will get a date and time between March 21 and April 30, 2024, when they can apply for a permit reservation.
+Standard group lottery winners will get an email on March 17 with a date and time between March 21 and April 30, 2025, when they can attempt to make a permit reservation.
 The recreation.gov system shows availability in real time; you will either find availability for your dates and campsites and complete the process with a permit reservation or fail to get one.

-Large-group lottery winners will receive special instructions for applying for a permit reservation.
+Successful large-group lottery entrants will receive an email from park wilderness permit staff on March 3 with instructions for making their permit reservation.
 The park issues just five reservations for large-group permits every year; other large-group permits must be obtained on a walk-in basis.

 After the early-access reservation period closes, general reservations open for all remaining backcountry campsites on May 1, running through Sept.
 30, although most backcountry camps will book very quickly.
 Glacier imposes a daily hiking limit of 16 miles for reserved permits.